 The list of what it can do is really expansive depending on the time and budget for customization and/or configuration.

-ELN stands for Electronic Laboratory Notebook, and as the name suggests, it is designed to eliminate the need for paper lab notebooks.
+ELN stands for Electronic Laboratory Notebook, and as the name suggests, it is designed to eliminate the need for generic e-document systems and paper lab notebooks.
 The uses for ELNs are quite varied.

 An ELN can also be used: